MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-case-sla.md

 - The icons are updated for the different stages that the KPIs go through.
 - The KPIs are refreshed at the interval that you specify at the time of configuration.

-The statuses and their corresponding symbols are as follows.
+The following is a list of statuses and their corresponding symbols:

 | Symbol | Status |
 |------|----------|